 It was colourful, it was cheerful, it was happy and it was proud.
 But most importantly, there was love all around.
 See for yourself!

-One of the most popular farmers' markets in Toronto, Dufferin Grove, was opened in November 2002.
-It started as a collaboration between three local organic farmers, community members and City of Toronto staff in the Dufferin Grove Park.
+It all started as a collaboration between three local organic farmers, community members, and City of Toronto staff in the Dufferin Grove Park.

 Forget spending hours in walk-in vintage stores trying to find that special piece.
 John Baltazar from What The Vintage wants you to buy your next great furniture item online.